 - Debt refinancing under certain conditions.

-Lines of credit are not an eligible use of funds.
+Lines of credit are not considered an eligible use of funds.

-Fees for a USDA guarantee are 3% of the principal plus an annual fee of .5%
+The initial guarantee fee for a USDA loan is 3% of the principal plus an annual fee of .5%

 Expect a response from a USDA application between 30 and 60 days.